How To Boil Crawfish: With Helpful Tips

 Boiled vegetables on a silver tray.

 This cooker makes it easy to drain and dump the boiled food into an ice chest before eating.
-After bringing the water back to a full boil, it's time to add the crawfish and a stick of butter.
-The butter helps them peel easier.
+After bringing the water back to a full boil, add the crawfish and a stick of butter.
+The butter helps them peel more easily.

 Dropping live crawfish into a cooker.

-Let them cook for 5 minutes for small to medium-sized ones, or 8 minutes if they are large.
+Let them cook for 5 minutes for small to medium-sized ones, or 8 minutes for large ones.

 An Important Step